 The ideas and inspirations that writers come up with have to originate from some place.
 I believe that all your popular legends have some true, historical basis.
-I suppose you all know that the von Trapp Family featured in The Sound of Music are real, but do you know that these story characters—Dr. Jekyll/Mr. Hyde, Hannibal Lector, James Bond, Robinson Crusoe, among others—were inspired or based on real people?
+I suppose you all know that the von Trapp Family featured in The Sound of Music are real, but do you know that these story characters—Dr. Jekyll/Mr. Hyde, Hannibal Lector, James Bond, Robinson Crusoe and The Lone Ranger, among others—were inspired or based on real people?

 The original Dracula was a ruling prince of Walachia, which is part of Transylvania in Romania.
 His real name was Vlad Tepes [1431-1476], and he was cruel, sadistic and quite demented, earning him the epithet “Dracula” or “son of the Devil.”
 Vlad spent much of his time devising all kinds of tortures, both physical and mental, and his favorite way of imposing death was to mount his victims’ bodies on tall, wooden, ground stakes.
 This earned him his other nickname, “Vlad the Impaler.”
 He then would set up a table in front of his impaled victims and enjoyed eating his meals while watching them scream and writhe in pain and agony.
 Is that sick, or what?!

 The legend of vampires also has its origin of reality.
 The most notorious was a 16th-century Hungarian countess by the name of Elizabeth Bathory [1560-1614], who got the idea in her head that human blood was conducive for maintaining youthful-looking skin.
 She started killing her servant girls and other young women whom she would lure to her castle, draining them of their blood to go into a large vat and then actually bathing in it!
 She got away with her literal blood baths for ten years but was eventually found out and sentenced to life imprisonment inside her own castle.